 Creation: the activity of creating a new entity and of associating new metadata with it, within the corpus;

-Modification: the activity of modifying (adding/removing) the metadata associated with an existing entity, or even of deprecating the entire entity;
+Modification: the activity of modifying (or adding/removing) the metadata associated with an existing entity, or even of deprecating the entire entity;

 Merging: the activity of unifying the metadata relating to two different OCC bibliographic entity descriptions, if they actually represent the same thing.
 This can result in the deprecation of one of the corpus entries in favour of the other one.